john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What is a Schema?
 A **schema** is used to define the shape (i.e. layers of properties) of documents within a collection in MongoDB.
 In other words, a schema is a template that you can plug data into and save in a collection inside your database.
 For instance, in MongoDB Compass for each database you will see "collections".
 A "document" in a MongoDB "collection" is an individual instance of each schema with unique values in the standard properties.

-If you want to see how schemas integrate into the larger mongoose app, check out [Mongoose Configuration and Data Modeling Study](https://github.com/john-azzaro/Study-Mongoose-Configuration-and-Data-Modeling "Mongoose Configuration and Data Modeling Study").
+If you want to see how schemas integrate into a developed mongoose application, feel free to check out [Mongoose Configuration and Data Modeling Study](https://github.com/john-azzaro/Study-Mongoose-Configuration-and-Data-Modeling "Mongoose Configuration and Data Modeling Study").

 <br>

 ## How do you create a Mongoose Schema?
-**To create a schema, you first need to set the schema you want to create to a new schema class.** For example, suppose we want to create a schema for a car and ascribe certain information about the car we want to commit to the database, such as make, model, and year.
+***To create a schema, you first need to set the schema you want to create to a new schema class.*** For example, suppose we want to create a schema for a car and ascribe certain information about the car we want to commit to the database, such as make, model, and year.

 First, you need to create a schema named "carSchema" and set it to a new ```mongoose.Schema``` class.
 What will happen is that every time you call the *carSchema* schema, it will create new instance of the class.
 ```JavaScript